 When you specify this function for an attribute in the unified dataset, Tamr Core automatically casts strings to floats or doubles.

 This function applies to numeric values and represents the relative difference between two numbers (1 - | X - Y | / max(|X|, |Y|)) with a similarity range of [0, 1].
 When x and y are both zero, similarity is 1.

 These functions apply to geospatial values and represent the distance between two objects.
 See Similarity Metrics for Geospatial Data.

-The training that curators provide to the supervised learning models in Tamr determines how these cases are handled.
+The training that curators provide to supervised learning models determines how these cases are handled.
 For example:

-- If a record pair with (null, null) or (value, null) is labelled match, the model predicts similar cases as matches.
+- If you label a record pair with (null, null) or (value, null) as a matching pair, the model predicts similar cases as matches.

-- If a record pair with (null, null) or (value, null) is labelled no-match, the model predicts similar cases as non-matches.
+- If you label a record pair with (null, null) or (value, null) as a non-matching pair, the model predicts similar cases as no matches.

 Note: The model does not distinguish between (null , null) and (value, null).